malathi-maragoni/FUTURE_FS_03/README.md

-# ☕ Brew Haven Café Website
+# ☕ The Mala Blend Cafe Website

-A modern café website built as part of Future Interns Task 3.
+A modern cafe website built as part of Future Interns Task 3.

 ## 🚀 Features
 - Premium UI design